Search

 • Short-acting nitrate medicines can be taken when a person is having an angina episode.
 They come in the form of a tablet or spray that goes under the tongue.
 If you are prescribed this type of medicine, be sure to always keep it handy.

-Understand your heart medicines
+Managing your heart medicines

-Keep a list of the medicines you take, either on a piece of paper in your wallet or handbag or on your phone.
+Keep a list of the medicines you take, either on a piece of paper in your wallet or on your phone.
 There are also free medicine tracking apps available like MedicineWise: Manage Medicine.

 For each medicine, it’s helpful to make a note of: